Entanglement complexity of spanning pairs of lattice polygons: Introduction

 In this paper, we explore the entanglement complexity of 2SAPs further by developing and applying novel topological theorems and approaches.
 We build on the concept of ``good measures of knot complexity" defined with respect to the connected sum operation \cite{SSW92} by introducing here ``good measures of spanning-link complexity" with respect to a concatenation operation defined for two $k$-component links as in Figure \ref{fig:tangledconcat} for $k=2$.

 In general, good measures for knot complexity increase with the complexity of the prime knot decomposition of the knot.
 Related to this, here we will use tangle products and define good measures for spanning-link complexity to be ones that, for example, increase with the complexity of the prime knot decomposition of the components of the link.
 We establish that good measures of knot complexity yield good measures of spanning-link complexity and also establish conditions whereby more general link invariants can yield good measures.
-In particular, we establish that measures based on several classical link invariants, eg bridge number or the number of $p$-colourings, are good measures by our definition. {Combining these knot theory results with lattice combinatorics arguments, allows us to establish that all but exponentially few sufficiently large 2SAPs have high entanglement complexity, provided $\min\{M,N\}\geq 1$ and $N+M\geq 4$.
-Note that this does not include the 2x1 tube since all 2SAPs in that tube are prime \cite{Inprep2025}.
+In particular, we establish that measures based on several classical link invariants, eg bridge number, the number of $p$-colorings and splitting number, are good measures by our definition. {Combining these knot theory results with lattice combinatorics arguments, allows us to establish that all but exponentially few sufficiently large 2SAPs have high entanglement complexity, provided $\min\{M,N\}\geq 1$ and $N+M\geq 4$.
+Note that this does not include the $2\times 1$ tube since all 2SAPs in that tube are prime \cite{Inprep2025}.

 Another direction where knot theory is important for analyzing the complexity of lattice knots/links, is with regards to determining which knots/links are embeddable in a given sublattice and the minimum number of steps needed \cite{SSW92,ishihara2017bounds,Ishihara_2012,rechnitzer_rensburg,KIM2025109353,Scharein_2009}.
 For polygons in the simple cubic lattice all knots are embeddable \cite{SSW92} and there are proofs regarding the minimal number of steps needed to create some knots \cite{Scharein_2009}.
 Algorithms have also been used to obtain upper bounds for these minimal step numbers for knots and links in various lattices and for slab and tube sublattices of the simple cubic lattice \cite{rechnitzer_rensburg,ishihara2017bounds,Ishihara_2012}.
 In \cite{ishihara2017bounds}, the authors used the complexity called the trunk of knots \cite{ozawa2010waist} to completely characterize the knots and links that fit inside an $N\times M$ tube.